-It's not unusual for dogs to need vet care for heat-related illness after exercise.
+It's not unusual for dogs to need vet care for heat-related illnesses after exercise.
 In fact, it affects 10 times more dogs than those overheating in cars.

 Many of us are aware of the dangers of leaving your dog in a car on a warm day.
-Now we want to spread the word that exercising your dog in hot weather could cause them just as much harm.
+Exercising your dog in hot weather could also cause them just as much harm.

 When does 'hot' become 'too hot'?

 When dogs get hot, they pant to cool down.
 They'll also drink more, seek out shade or even jump into water if there's some nearby.